bhabani535/Fake-news-classification/README.md

 The authenticity of Information has become a longstanding issue affecting businesses and society, both for printed and digital media.
 On social networks, the reach and effects of information spread occur at such a fast pace and so amplified that distorted, inaccurate, or false information acquires a tremendous potential to cause real-world impacts, within minutes, for millions of users.
 Recently, several public concerns about this problem and some approaches to mitigate the problem were expressed.
-In this project, you are given a dataset in the fake-news_data.zip folder.
 The folder contains a CSV files train_news.csv and you have to use the train_news.csv data to build a model to predict whether a news is fake or not fake.
 You have to try out different models on the dataset, evaluate their performance, and finally report the best model you got on the data and its performance.

 Data- Description:
 There are 6 columns in the dataset provided to you.
 The description of each of the column is given below: